5000, Clinical Guidelines

 • Pregnancy testing

-• Counseling regarding:
+• Counseling about:

 • Abstinence